 The name may be scary, but electrical stimulation works well for some types of nerve pain.
 Treatments range from electrotherapy you can do at home to surgical procedures.
-Learn more about the approach and how it can help.
+Learn more about the approach and how it may help with pain relief.

 When you feel nerve pain, an electrical signal is sent from a damaged nerve to your brain.
 Electrical stimulation for nerve pain works by sending out its own electrical impulses.
 These charges seem to interrupt or block the pain signals, reducing the pain you feel.
 Ask your doctor if electrotherapy might help you.